 In addition, each year, the School Council generate playtime and lunchtime rules which they feel need to be put in place.
-These are displayed around the school.

 REWARDS AND SANCTIONS

 At Durham Lane Primary School, we feel it is much better to place emphasis on the positive aspects of behaviour.
 We prefer to use praise and reward to recognise children's achievements and efforts, rather than punishing them.